List of NCIS characters: Leroy Jethro Gibbs

 He held position as MCRT team leader up until March 2021 when he was suspended for assaulting a dog murderer which leaves his second-in-command, NCIS Special Agent Timothy McGee to succeed him as the agent in charge of the MCRT.

-In June 2021, Gibbs resigned from the team and NCIS for good, opting to remain in Alaska instead of returning to Washington, D.C., and ultimately resuming his career as the leader of the MCRT and also an NCIS Special Agent instead of Supervisory Special Agent.
-This is because he managed to find the happiness that he had not felt since Shannon and Kelly's deaths.
+In June 2021, Gibbs resigned from the team and NCIS for good, opting to remain in Alaska instead of returning to Washington, D.C..

 Until season 19's "Face the Strange", Harmon was the only main actor to appear in every episode of the series.

 Caitlin Todd

 Special Agent Caitlin "Kate" Todd (Sasha Alexander) first appears in the episode "Yankee White".
 Todd is a former Secret Service agent, recruited by Gibbs after she successfully helped him solve a murder aboard Air Force One.
 She works well with everyone on the team, becoming particularly close with Ducky and Abby, who convinces her to get a tattoo.
 However, Todd's relationship with DiNozzo is more adversarial and they are more like siblings than anything else.
 Tony frequently flirts with her and sometimes goes through her personal belongings, no matter how many times she points out that his behavior is grossly unprofessional.
 At the same time, Kate is willing to risk her life for DiNozzo and admits that life would be considerably less interesting without him around.

 Following Sasha Alexander's decision to leave the show, Todd is killed in the line of duty (at the end of the episode "Twilight") by Ari Haswari, collateral damage in the terrorist's obsession with Gibbs.
 She dies after being shot in the head by Ari with a lone bullet that is fired from a model of sniper rifle (Bravo 51) nicknamed "Kate".
 She was replaced at NCIS by Ziva David.